-Deposit taking refers to the acceptance of deposits from non-financial intermediaries.
+Deposit taking shall refer to the acceptance of deposits from non-financial intermediaries.
 It does not include borrowing from other financial intermediaries, which is dealt with separately in Wholesale Funding.
 Deposits include: i) current accounts / overnight deposits, ii) deposits with agreed maturity, and iii) deposits redeemable at notice, and exclude repurchase agreements.

-References: FSB (2013) p.14; ECB BSI Regulation (ECB/2013/33) Annex II Part 2 items 9.1, 9.2 and 9.3.
+References: FSB (2013) p.14 10 ; Regulation (EU) No 1071/2013 Annex II Part 2 items 9.1, 9.2 and 9.3.